your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 - **Wisdom**, measuring perception and insight
 - **Charisma**, measuring force of personality

 Is a character muscle-bound and insightful?
 Brilliant and charming?
 Nimble and hardy?
-Ability scores define these qualities—a creature's assets as well as weaknesses.
+Ability scores define these qualities — a creature's assets as well as weaknesses.

-The three main rolls of the game—the ability check, the saving throw, and the attack roll—rely on the six ability scores.
+The three main rolls of the game — the ability check, the saving throw, and the attack roll — rely on the six ability scores.
 The book's introduction describes the basic rule behind these rolls: roll a d20, add an ability modifier derived from one of the six ability scores, and compare the total to a target number.

 ## Ability Scores and Modifiers